upslopeio/ibm-cloud-garage-training/ci-cd/tekton.md

 CI=true npm test
 ```

-> 🛑 **NOTE:** You should see that all of your tests pass.
+> 🛑 &nbsp;&nbsp; **NOTE:** You should see that all of your tests pass.
 If all of your tests don't pass, do not continue.
 Fix your tests.

 ## Make sure your code is on Gogs